stevencombs/retrocombs.github.io/_posts/2015/2015-06-07-pebble-time-first-impressions.md

 Another comparison shot of the Pebble Time and original "very dirty" Pebble.
 The Pebble Time looks much better than the original and hides the charging port underneath.

 ![](https://lh3.googleusercontent.com/-rqJGtxFcQhw/VXMF4UKtACI/AAAAAAABesk/yuzz_Z_W7W4/w1896-h1422-no/IMG_8272.JPG)
 Both watches powered up.
-The Pebble Time is ready to connect to my iPhone while the original Pebble displays my favorite watch face for the black and white e-ink display.
-I enjoyed my first look at the color e-ink display.
+The Pebble Time is ready to connect to my iPhone while the original Pebble displays my favorite watch face for the black and white display.
+I enjoyed my first look at the color e-paper display.
 As expected, it was easy to read in direct light and always on (unlike other smart watches).

 ![](https://lh3.googleusercontent.com/-j_cfoH-riBc/VXMF4dy-_AI/AAAAAAABesc/z7qqzbSh1kE/w1896-h1422-no/IMG_8274.JPG)
 Time to charge the Pebble Time, connect via Bluetooth to iPhone, and load apps/watch faces.
 As a Kickstarter backer, this watch has the special stamp on the back that will not be found on the retail models when they ship.